mohamed255255/Parking-Reservation-System/README.md

   - Refund support for canceled payments
   - basic notification for monolithic level
-  - add Angular later for admin dashboard and user UI
+  - add React later for admin dashboard and user UI
   - add "Extend parking duration" with another payment request and update in the current reservation info
   - scale through :
      -  Breaking the services into microservicse